xinranzhang00/xinranzhang00.github.io/index.md

 My research focuses on logical systems and Knowledge Representation and Reasoning.
 In the future, I would also like to study on Argumentation within AI, aiming to enhance the ability of systems to engage in structured reasoning and decision-making processes.

-And here is a photo with golden fish!
-Happy new year and wish for good fortune :)